dylandavispc/liri-node-app/README.md

 * LIRI Screenshot
 ![LIRI Screenshot](screenshots/scrnshot-liri.png)

+## Technologies Used

+* Node-Spotify-API
+* Axios
+  - OMDB API
+  - Bands In Town API
+* Moment.js
+* DotEnv
+* fs

+## Roles in App Development

+- Integrating & Formatting API Databases.

+- Researching API Database Documentation.

+- Coding Efficient and Legible JavaScript that utilizes Node.JS and the terminal.

+- Debugging possible input errors.

+- Crafting a Love-Filled README file that demonstrates & instructs awesome users: like you; how to use it.

+- Adapting from Programming Synchronous in HTTP, to Asynchronous in NodeJS.

->go ahead. try to break my code looping the do-what-it-says...
+>go ahead. try to break my code by looping the random.txt...